COVID-19 Updates: State of public health emergency declared.

 Fill out the form if you are interested in participating in film screenings and discussions or to be part of a reconsideration panel.
 Alberta Film Classification will contact you about participating in a screening in your community or a reconsideration panel when spots are available.

-Any personal information provided will be used for the purpose of administering the Alberta Culture and Tourism Film Classification program and the research it is conducting.
+Any personal information provided will be used for the purpose of administering the Alberta Culture and Status of Women Film Classification program and the research it is conducting.
 It is collected under the authority of section 33 (c) of the Freedom of Information and Protection of Privacy Act and is protected by the privacy provisions of the Act.

 Questions regarding the collection, use, or disclosure of this information, may be directed to the Alberta Film Classification Rating office at 780-427-2006.